risingwavelabs/helm-charts/docs/FAQ.md

 If the meta store and state store backends that RisingWave is using are all persistent (remote backend or local persistent), simply delete the RisingWave pods and let them restart to get a full restart of the cluster.
-Note that `SQLite` meta store and `Local File System` state storeare not persistent unless the data paths are in a persistent volume.
+Note that `SQLite` meta store and `Local File System` state store are not persistent unless the data paths are in a persistent volume.
 Please refer to [the installation guide](CONFIGURATION.md) for more details.